DATA PROCESSING ADDENDUM

 1. Duration and Scope of DPA

-1. Customer Instructions
+2. Customer Instructions

-1. Security
+5. Security

 (b) Information Security Incidents.
 RecordLinker will notify Customer without undue delay of any Information Security Incident of which RecordLinker becomes aware.
-Such notifications will describe available details of the Information Security Incident, including steps taken to mitigate the potential risks and steps RecordLinker recommends Customer take to address the Information Security Incident.
-RecordLinker’s notification of or response to an Information Security Incident will not be construed as RecordLinker’s acknowledgement of any fault or liability with respect to the Information Security Incident.
+Such notifications will describe available details of the Information Security Incident, including steps taken to mitigate risks to Customer's data and steps RecordLinker recommends Customer take to address the Information Security Incident.
+The occurrence of an Information Security Incident or RecordLinker's notification of or response to an Information Security Incident does not constitute and will not be construed as RecordLinker's acknowledgement or admission of any breach of its obligations, fault, or liability with respect to the Information Security Incident.
+"Information Security Incident" means the unauthorized acquisition or disclosure of Personal Information maintained by RecordLinker under the Agreement.
+Information Security Incidents do not include unsuccessful attempts or activities that do not compromise the security of Personal Information, including unsuccessful log-in attempts, pings, port scans, denial of service attacks, or other network attacks on firewalls or networked systems.

 (c) Customer's Security Responsibilities and Assessment

-1. Data Subject Rights
+6. Data Subject Rights

 (b) Customer's Responsibility for Requests.
 If RecordLinker receives a Data Subject Request, RecordLinker will advise the data subject to submit the request to Customer and Customer will be responsible for responding to any such request.

-(a) Customer shall not provide or otherwise make available as part of the Customer Content any Social Security numbers or other government-issued identification numbers, protected health information subject to the Health Insurance Portability and Accountability Act (HIPAA) or other information regarding an individual’s medical history, mental or physical condition, or medical treatment or diagnosis by a health care professional; health insurance information; biometric information; passwords to any online accounts; credentials to any financial accounts; tax return data; any payment card information subject to the Payment Card Industry Data Security Standard; or personal data of children under 13 years of age (“Sensitive Personal Information”).
+(a) Prohibition.
+Customer shall not provide or otherwise make available as part of the Customer Content any: Social Security numbers or other government-issued identification numbers; protected health information subject to the Health Insurance Portability and Accountability Act (HIPAA) or other personally identifiable information regarding an individual's medical history, mental or physical condition, or medical treatment or diagnosis by a health care professional; individual health insurance information; biometric information; passwords to any online accounts; credentials to any financial accounts; tax return data; credit card or payment card information subject to the Payment Card Industry Data Security Standard; or Personal Information of children under 13 years of age (collectively, "Sensitive Personal Information").
 In the event that either party becomes aware that any Sensitive Personal Information has been inadvertently included in the Customer Content, the parties shall work together to promptly delete such Sensitive Personal Information from the Customer Content.
 Notwithstanding the foregoing, Customer acknowledges that RecordLinker shall not have any affirmative obligation to search for or ascertain whether Sensitive Personal Information is present in the Customer Content.
+Customer shall indemnify RecordLinker and hold RecordLinker harmless from any claims arising from the inclusion of Sensitive Personal Information in Customer Content transmitted to RecordLinker.

-1. Miscellaneous
+11. Miscellaneous

 (b) Conflict.
 Except as expressly modified by the DPA, the terms of the Agreement remain in full force and effect.
 To the extent of any conflict or inconsistency between this DPA and the other terms of the Agreement, this DPA will govern.

-ANNEX 1 TO DPA
+Annex 1 to DPA

 1. Organizational management responsible for the development, implementation and maintenance of RecordLinker's information security program.